Geographic Information Systems

 Mapping & Information

 GIS (Geographic Information Systems) is a computer-based mapping and modeling information system that is used by every city department.
 GIS enables the city to combine and layer large amounts of raster (georeferenced scanned maps or encoded pixel values with pixel location) maps, latitude/longitude (GPS) locations, aerial/satellite imagery, and geographically based vector information (spatial data).
-The GIS Division provides geographic capabilities, maps, and data to city departments, citizens, contractors, and developers.
+The GIS Division provides geographic capabilities, analysis, maps, and data to city departments, residents, contractors, and developers.

 Brighton GIS Division

 To accurately map features the city's GIS utilizes Global Positioning System (GPS) technology and aerial photo-imagery to precisely locate and map features across the beautiful Brighton landscape.
-The GIS Division utilizes ESRI's ArcMap 10.3.1, ArcSDE 10.2.2, ArcServer 10.2.2, and ArcScene 10.2.2 GIS software and maintains layers, data, and imagery.
-Currently the division maintains the city's data in an ESRI enterprise geodatabase utilizing SQL, RDBMS, and ArcSDE.
+The GIS Division utilizes ESRI's ArcMap 10.6.1, ArcGIS Pro 3.0.3, enterprise multiuser geodatabases (ArcSDE) 10.6.1, and enterprise ArcServer 10.6.1 GIS software and maintains layers, data, and imagery.
+For more information, view the ESRI website.
+Currently the division maintains the city's data in an ESRI enterprise multiuser geodatabase utilizing SQL, RDBMS, and ArcSDE.

 Brighton Maps (PDF)